Skip to content ↓

 Pupils with less complex needs but who still require support will be identified by a single category, known as SEN Support.
 The focus for this will be on what your child has achieved as a result of the personalised intervention provided.

-The Priory Federation of Academies' SEND Policy in the Student Welfare Policies section
+The Priory Federation of Academies' SEND Policy in the Pupil Welfare Policies section

 Who do I speak to if I think my child has Special Educational Needs and/or Disability?

-If you have any SEN concerns regarding your child, our Academy has a designated Special Educational Needs Coordinator (SENCO), Ms G Keenan, who can be contacted on 01522 882800 or via generalenquiries@priorycity.co.uk.
+If you have any SEN concerns regarding your child, our Academy has a designated Special Educational Needs Coordinator (SENCO), Miss G Keenan, who can be contacted on 01522 882800 or via lincolnenquiries@prioryacademies.co.uk

-Each SENCO is a qualified teacher with experience within Special Educational Needs (SEN).
+Miss Keenan is a qualified teacher with extensive experience within Special Educational Needs (SEN).

 Following any initial enquiry, a response will be made within two working days and, if appropriate, a meeting will be arranged.